alexandrehtrb/Pororoca/docs/en-GB/Requests.md

 ![ResponseExample](./imgs/response_save_as_example.jpg)

-## TLS / SSL certificate verification
+## TLS / SSL server certificate verification

-By default, Pororoca verifies SSL / TLS certificates on HTTPS connections, and if there are any validation failures, the request will not go forward, like in the picture below.
+By default, Pororoca verifies server SSL / TLS certificates on HTTPS connections, and if there are any validation failures, the request will not go forward, like in the picture below.

 ![TLSCertificateValidationFailureExample](./imgs/tls_certificate_validation_failure_example.jpg)

-To disable TLS certificate check, go to the top menu, "Options", and select "Disable TLS verification".
+To disable server TLS certificate check, go to the top menu, "Options", and select "Disable TLS verification".

 ![DisableTLSCertificateValidation](./imgs/disable_tls_certificate_check.jpg)